In this article I’m going to talk about Neville Goddard’s concept of “The Sabbath” as it relates to manifesting.

 Once you’re in the Sabbath…

 …you need to wait for the 3D to shift to reflect your 4D reality.
 There is a time lapse between the 4D and the 3D.
 In my experience working with clients, it’s often 2-8 weeks.
 For some, it can be longer or shorter, and the time lapse can vary from one intention to the next.
-So, after you’re in the Sabbath, you may need to wait days, weeks or even longer for your desire to manifest in the 3D.
+So, after you’re in the Sabbath, you may need to wait days, weeks or months for your desire to manifest in the 3D.
 By this point though, you won’t care because you’ll know it is done.